arolfes/ansible-role-graalvm/README.md

 # the GRAALVM_HOME environment variable
 graalvm_is_default_installation: true

+# If the graalvm bin directory should be added to PATH environment variable from ROOT user
+# Effect is only when this is also the default installation
+# and bash is available
+graalvm_add_to_path_of_root_user: false

 # If the graalvm bin directory should be added to PATH environment variable
 # Effect is only when this is also the default installation
 graalvm_add_to_path: true